Tal-Gav/Touchpad-Navigation-Extension/README.md

-# Touchpad Navigation for Opera GX
+# Touchpad Navigation Extension for Opera GX

-Swipe left & right to navigate between pages.
+Swipe left & right using the touchpad to navigate between pages.